alisrour97/px4_rover_boat/README.md

-## Jetski Simulations PX4
+## Simulations PX4
-This repo serves as prove of concept for guidance, navigation and control for jetskies powered by the PX4 autopilot in ignition Gazebo.
+This repo serves as prove of concept for guidance, navigation and control for rover/jetskies powered by the PX4 autopilot in ignition Gazebo.

 ## Getting started